davsuapas/ElipceroSpringCore/README.md

 SpringDataRest extension:

-- All features of SpringData extension are availabe in Spring Data Rest
+- All features of SpringData extension are availabe in Spring Data Rest.
+More information: https://davidsuarez-architecture-development.blogspot.com.es/2017/08/with-my-obsession-for-reusing-all.html